As every parent knows, safety and comfort are paramount for your child.

-The Baby Jogger 2016 City Go is available in both black and steel gray versions.
+The Baby Jogger 2016 City Go is available in both black and steel grey versions.
 Both provide a very comfortable and safe in-car experience for a baby.
-The seat material used is very luxurious, although the head cushion is a bit smaller than I would prefer.
+The seat material used is very luxurious, although the head cushion is a bit smaller than I would prefer

-The 6-position base is adjustable to ensure a proper and level install in your car.
+The 6-position base is adjustable to ensure a proper and level installation in your car.
 And dual bubble level indicators provide peace of mind that it’s been installed correctly.

-An ingenious design quirk is the ability to fasten the seat to directly to a vehicle’s belt, without the need for the base.
+An ingenious design quirk is an ability to fasten the seat directly to a vehicle’s belt, without the need for the base.
 This is ideal for the busy mom, hopping in and out of taxis and other modes of transport.